Pregnant in College — Impossible, or Perfect Timing?

 - A pregnancy may lead you to withdraw from your studies for medical reasons.
 Therefore, it is advisable to sign up for tuition insurance.

-- You would be reimbursed all your student fees, including
+- You would be reimbursed all your student fees, including:

-- Enrolment fees
+- Enrollment fees

 - Tuition